roytang/blog/content/posts/2011/06/grand-prix-singapore-tournament-report.md

 ---
-title: Grand Prix Singapore Tournament Report
+aktt_notify_twitter:
+- false
 author: roy
-type: post
-date: 2011-06-08T13:06:55+00:00
-url: /2011/06/grand-prix-singapore-tournament-report/
-aktt_notify_twitter:
-  - no
 categories:
 - Magic the Gathering
+date: 2011-06-08 13:06:55
 tags:
 - constructed
 - grand-prix
 - standard
 - tournament-report
+title: Grand Prix Singapore Tournament Report
+type: post
+url: /2011/06/grand-prix-singapore-tournament-report/
 ---

 Haven&#8217;t done a tournament report in a while.
 Heck, I haven&#8217;t really played tournament Magic in a while, not seriously at least.
 For that reason it may have been a bad idea to run with a deck that requires a lot of matchup knowledge to play.
 The tournament was Grand Prix Singapore 2011, the format was standard and my weapon of choice was Caw Blade:

 [deck]